primo-io/prototype-documentation/index.md

 The long leg of the LED, must be connected to a basic Arduino digital pin I/O pin On the Arduino Mega, these pins are numbered from 22 to 53.
 The LEDs must be connected in order, so that it will be much easier to access them later on in the code, in my prototype for example I started from pin number 30 up to 45 (there are 16 LEDs).
 The starting point is not important, as long as they are in the correct sequencial order.
 This means for example that if we start from pin 30, the first LED must be attached to pin 30, the second to pin 31, the third to pin 32 and so on until LED 16 to pin 45.

-I soldered the cables to a rack of double male headers, as the digital pins on the Arduino Mega are layed out in a double line.
-In this way it's easy to plug and remove the Arduino from the board.
+In this prototype the cables are soldered to a rack of double male headers, as the digital pins on the Arduino Mega are layed out in a double line.
+This way it's easy to plug and remove the Arduino from the board.

 <rack headers>